mdancho84/mdancho84.github.io/_includes/cta_struggles_rtrack.md

-# Do You Need To Become A Data Scientist Right Now?
+# Struggling to become a data scientist?

-YOU know the feeling.
+You know the feeling.
 Being unhappy with your current job.

 Promotions aren't happening.
 You're stuck.
-Hopeless.
+Feeling Hopeless.
 Confused...

 And you're praying that the next job interview will go better than the last 12...